There are people who hunt turkey, and then there are those addicted to turkey hunting.

 10. Your boss already knows to mark your vacation off every year for turkey season.

 At an old job I used to work at one of the high seniority guys would always get time off during turkey season.
-When April rolled around our boss would just look up opening day and place his name on the calender.
-He just knew he wasn’t going to be there regardless if he was on the calendar or not.
+When April rolled around our boss would just look up opening day and place his name on the calendar.
+He just knew he wasn't going to be there regardless if he was on the calendar or not.

 If you have never been turkey hunting I highly suggest you give it a try.
 Just know you have been warned; once you start it's hard not to want to chase gobblers year-round.
 I have my wild turkey download playing with a call in my mouth right now!